fsiegrist/devops-bootcamp-05-cloud-iaas-basics/Notes.md

 - `ssh root@<droplet-ip-address>`
 - `java -jar java-react-example.jar`

 The application starts and prints out: "Tomcat started on port(s): 7071 (http)".
-To open this port for browsers from any IP address, add another rule of type "Custom", tcp, port 7071, for any IP adresses to the droplet-firewall you created before.
+To open this port for browsers from any IP address, add another rule of type "Custom", TCP, port 7071, for any IP adresses to the droplet-firewall you created before.

 Open the application in your browser calling `http://<droplet-ip-address>:7071`